-- Develop the CAREC Digital Transformation Project Portfolio - Launch specific initiatives to strengthen the enabling environment by harmonizing the legal and regulatory environment and by building capacity - Build and maintain multi-stakeholder consensus across the region - Gather and share best practices for regional digital development - Develop and launch a strategic communications plan - Prioritize the CAREC Project Portfolio and create the CAREC Digital Strategy 2030 Implementation Roadmap - Work with development partners to secure project funding - Build public-private sector partnerships for project implementation - Establish a monitoring system to measure progress - Future-proof the strategy to adapt to changing scenarios and needs region, the creation of common digital infrastructures and digital platforms and the implementation of the prioritized CAREC portfolio of digital transformation projects in the region.
+- Develop the CAREC Digital Transformation Project Portfolio - Launch specific initiatives to strengthen the enabling environment by harmonizing the legal and regulatory environment and by building capacity - Build and maintain multi-stakeholder consensus across the region - Gather and share best practices for regional digital development - Develop and launch a strategic communications plan - Prioritize the CAREC Project Portfolio and creating the CAREC Digital Strategy 2030 Implementation Roadmap - Work with development partners to secure project funding - Build public-private sector partnerships for project implementation - Establish a monitoring system to measure progress - Future-proof the strategy to adapt to changing scenarios and needs

 The CAREC leadership must leverage global and regional best practices to enable effective implementation.
-Sufficient financial resources must be allocated early on to support universal broadband access across the
+Sufficient financial resources must be allocated early on to support universal broadband access across the region, the creation of common digital infrastructures and digital platforms and the implementation of the prioritized CAREC portfolio of digital transformation projects in the region.